txff99/myagent/README.md

-# First attempt on Self-driving car
+# Self-driving agent on Carla

 Coursework in Tongji University using Carla Driving Simulator to build a self-driving agent.